-In the Mason area, Trail #4 is closed from Horstman Road to Mason, and Trail #63 is closed from Bibon Road to the Tri-County Corridor.
-You can take the new Trail #4 EAST of Mason to connect to Trail #9 in Ashland County, then north to the Tri-County Corridor.
-From Grand View, take Trail #63 north to Bibon Road.
-Cross over Bibon Road onto Wilson Road and follow it to Highway 63.
-Cross Highway 63 onto Brown Road and then follow the trail signs to Trail #9 in Ashland County.
-Take Trail #9 north to the Tri-County Corridor.
+Closures/Reroutes: In the Mason area, Trail #4 is closed from Horstman Road to Mason, and Trail #63 is closed from Bibon Road to the Tri-County Corridor.
+Coming from the south, you can take the new Trail #4 EAST of Mason to connect to Trail #16 in Ashland County.
+From Grand View take Trail #63 north to Bibon Road.
+Cross over Bibon Road onto Wilson Road.
+Take Wilson Road north to Highway 63.
+Cross Highway 63 onto Brown Road and then follow the trail signs to Sanborn.
+In Ashland County, Trail #9 north will take you to the Tri-County Corridor.

 News & Events: Order a Bayfield County, WI Snowmobile Trail map at http://www.bayfieldcounty.org/FormCenter/Visitors-14/Order-Visitor-Information-55

 Wisconsin’s Northwoods is the best place in North America for SNOWMOBILE TRAIL RIDING and FAMILY SNOWMOBILING, according to the readers of Snow Goer magazine.
 In addition to winning the BEST TRAIL AREA and BEST AREA CATERING TO FAMILIES categories, the Northwoods tied for second with the Yellowstone area in the voting for Best Overall Snowmobiling Area.